 Seriously?
 The museum gave Adams a one-person show in 2012 as a new Toledo Area Artists Exhibition award in 2011 (the first and only recipient of that award) and the museum even acquired three of her pieces in 2015.

 So how don’t Toledo artists rate?
 Leslie Adams is a Toledo artist, yet the museum did all that for her, a lowly Toledo artist.

-You just have to wonder why the museum director (who isn’t even from around here) and Leslie Adams, too, can insult the community so much as to kill our show and throw us under the bus, while trying to make the public believe that no local artist’s work can ever be good enough to show at the museum, but they buy Leslie Adam’s work.
+You just have to wonder when they kill our show and profess that no local artist’s work can ever be good enough to show at the museum, but they buy Leslie Adam’s work.